adgayle/aws-saa-study-guide/saa.md

 * Templates larger than 51,200 bytes have to be loaded from S3 not direct upload
 * NestedStacks allows you to break larger templates into smaller ones
 * A template MUST have at least 1 resource
+* Supports drift detection at the StackSet
+* Does not check drift of default values
+* AWS Config also has a rule to help detect drift in StackSets
 * Components of a CloudFormation Template
     * Metadata extra information about template
     * Description describe the template purpose